AstarNetwork/astar-docs/docs/EVM/precompiles.md

 ![](https://i.imgur.com/6RnQlkb.jpg)

 4. Interact with the contract.
-(TODO update after precompile is deployed on Shiden)
     1. Check the current era
     2. Use the current era as input to check total staked amount on the network
 ![precompile-interact](https://user-images.githubusercontent.com/34627453/159696985-19f67e95-807e-4c20-b74c-c9f4944ada32.jpg)